lorbichara/100-days-of-code/log.md

 **Today's Progress**: Coding Challenge

 **Thoughts:** I completed the coding challenge successfully!
 I'm really happy and proud of myself for accomplishing this.
 Each day that goes by, I feel more and more confident about my skills, aaaand we're only 1/3 into the challenge, so there's still a lot of time to keep practicing and learning.

+### Day 34: April 18, 2018

+**Today's Progress**: School work!

+**Thoughts:** Although I tried to avoid school work for the challenge, today was impossible!
+I spent all afternoon coding for my quality class, and finishing an app for an iOS activity.
+There was barely time to breathe, let alone code something personal...
+The good thing is that I finished everything on time!